jeffslofish/open-source-help-wanted/README.md

 ## To get started

 1. Clone this repo
+1. Copy .env.sample to .env
+1. Create a GitHub OAuth App by going to Settings/Developor settings in GitHub and clicking "New OAuth App"
+1. Enter any Application name, http://localhost:3000 for Homepage URL, and http://localhost:3000/oauth_redirect for Authorization callback URL
+1. Click "Register Application"
+1. Click "Generate a new client secret" and copy that value into .env where it says "your-client-secret-here"
+1. Copy the Client ID and paste into .env where it says "your-app-client-id-here"
-2. From the cloned directory, run `npm install`
+1. Run `npm install`
-3. Run `npm start` to start the front-end at http://localhost:3000 (and back-end at http://localhost:9000) and automatically reload when you change a project file
+1. Run `npm start` to start the front-end at http://localhost:3000 (and back-end at http://localhost:9000) and automatically reload when you change a project file

-## Optional steps to be able to make more frequent calls to the GitHub API

-1. Get a personal access token from GitHub: https://github.com/settings/tokens
-2. Make a copy of .env.sample and name it .env and paste your personal access token in the placeholder text